"2013 MUSIC PERFORMER OF THE YEAR" - Nominee

 - Campus Activities Magazine Readers' Choice Awards

 From the auditorium... to the house concert... to the club... to the coffeehouse... to the street corner... he always puts on a great show.
 Not only can he write a song, play guitar, sing, and win a bunch of awards... he's also just a nice guy.
-Please watch the 2012 "Music Video" to see live footage from the spring of 2012 and a slideshow of photos in which he was "tagged" on Facebook!
+Please watch the 2013 MC Video.

-Apart from the traditional music venues like music clubs, theaters, and festivals, Jason has also been invited by many campuses to be their Talent Show Host, to serve as the Master of Ceremonies for Family Weekend Events, as an Open Mic Host, as the Keynote Speaker for Orientation Events, and also as an event host for end of the year Awards Shows.
+Apart from the traditional music venues like music clubs, theaters, and festivals, Jason has also been invited by many campuses to be their Talent Show Host, to serve as the Master of Ceremonies for Family Weekend Events, as an Open Mic Host, as the Keynote Speaker for Orientation Events and leadership conferences, and also as an event host for end-of-the-year Awards Shows.

 Check out some of the new songs on the "Audio" section (free downloads).
 After all, it is his songwriting that has opened the doors to the touring and performing opportunities.
 He has opened for Train, Dave Matthews Band, Ludacris, Maroon 5, John Mayer, The Roots, The Wallflowers, Ben Folds, and Sugarland.